コンテンツにスキップ

 reyn.dev.testing.LLMReplay API

 LLMReplay is the core class powering @pytest.mark.replay.
-It monkeypatches litellm.acompletion — the async boundary every Reyn LLM call passes through (reached via reyn.llm.llm.call_llm_tools, the tool_use wrapper the chat router drives).
+It monkeypatches litellm.acompletion — the async boundary every Reyn LLM call passes through (reached via reyn.llm.llm.call_llm_tools, the tool_use wrapper the chat router drives) — and, since #3451, litellm.aembedding alongside it, so both async boundaries reyn's own source calls are intercepted by one instance.

 class LLMReplay